RoboDevelopX/NetScan/README.md

 An Android app thas scan domains and networks :mag_right: :iphone:

 ## English
-NetScan is a proof of concept of Nmap integration, used as a prototype in [my Final Year Project](https://github.com/ander94lakx/TFG_Doc), that seeks to be a proof of concept of integration of a hacking tool in a simple and intuitive UI.
+NetScan is a proof of concept of Nmap integration, used as a prototype in (https://github.com/ander94lakx/TFG_Doc), that seeks to be a proof of concept of integration of a hacking tool in a simple and intuitive UI.
 It consists of an application developed for Android using Kotlin, and currently contains basic functionality.

 Within the future development is intended, among others:
 - Integrate a mode for root users, which allows to obtain more information.